Inquiry launched after Stephen Lawrence killer ‘sends selfies from cell’

 The Ministry of Justice has confirmed it is investigating the alleged security breach involving David Norris, warning that prisoners found with phones can expect longer jail terms.

-Five men were arrested over the racist murder of 18-year-old Mr Lawrence, who was stabbed to death in Eltham, south-east London, on April 22 1993.
+Five men were arrested over the racist murder of 18-year-old Lawrence, who was stabbed to death in Eltham, southeast London, on 22 April 1993.

 But just two of his killers, Norris and Gary Dobson, were brought to justice.
 Both were given life sentences in 2012 after being found guilty of murder.